AdobeDocs/experience-manager-cloud-service.en/help/edge/authoring.md

 For details on how to author using the Universal Editor, please see the document [Authoring Content with the Universal Editor.](/help/implementing/universal-editor/authoring.md)

-### How to get started {#how-to-get-started}
+## How to get started {#how-to-get-started}

-Please contact your Adobe represenatitive to get access to this feature.
+Please contact your Adobe representative to get access to this feature.